Tuesday, June 30, 2009

 In the New Yorker Dr. Atul Gawande wrote "The Cost Conundrum," a piece on variation in health care costs and quality in South Texas.
 He interviewed physicians and administrators in South Texas, trying to find reasons for high medical usage under the Medicare program.

 The piece made clear, Medicare utilization and quality data isn't on provider radar.
 Why not?
 Did Medicare share the data?
 Did it gather teams of providers to work on improvement?

 The article showed how little attention doctors and health executives pay to quality measures, of the specific kind.
 They focus on revenues, billing and take home pay.
 So how will layering pay for performance change anything?
 The focus will still be on what the doctor or hospital has to do to maximize the money.
 There is another way.
 The piece stated:

 …decades ago Mayo recognized that the first thing it needed to do was eliminate the financial barriers.
 It pooled all the money the doctors and the hospital system received and began paying everyone a salary, so that the doctors’ goal in patient care couldn’t be increasing their income.This is clearly not the Obama plan.
 Gawande continued the Mayo way:

 Dr. Atul Gawande should study Dr. Deming’s work.
-There is a multi-decade track record and may books chronicling his accomplishments.
+There is a multi-decade track record and many books chronicling his accomplishments.
 Profound knowledge is sorely needed and President Obama hasn’t a clue.

 Mayo isn't alone in delivering high quality, lower utilization Medicare services:

 President Obama was so taken by the article he gathered advisers and key legislators.
 Did they miss the solutions embedded in the low utilization institutions?
-The piece refutes key elements of the Obama reform plan.
+The piece refutes key elements of Obama's reform plan.

 Tuesday, June 09, 2009